elena-buscaroli/NumericalAnalysisProject/README.md

 # Numerical Analysis

-Repository for the Numerical Analysis exam final project.
+Repository for the Numerical Analysis final project.